 Today’s post is totally for fun – and I hope you have as much fun with it as I had creating it.
 Below are the 25 best lawyer movies of all times (in my opinion), complete with clips from some of the best scenes.
 Did I leave anything out?
 If so, let me know in the comments.

 Directed by Jonathan Lynn and written by Dale Launer, My Cousin Vinny follows two young New Yorkers, Bill Gambini and Stan Rothenstein, who are arrested and put on trial for murder while traveling in rural Alabama.
-The fate of these men rests in the hands of Vincent Gambini (Vinny) a cousin of Bill’s and a lawyer who’s just barely passed the bar exam.
+The fate of these men rests in the hands of Vincent Gambini (Vinny) a cousin of Bill’s and a lawyer who’s just barely passed the bar exam and certainly didn’t go to a T14 law school.

 Gambini, played by Joe Pesci, does his best to defend his cousin and his cousin’s friend but makes a number of missteps along the way.
 Gambini’s fiancee, Mona Lisa, who is played by Marisa Tomei, is instrumental in helping him with his defense.